-Several years ago Peppard Congregational Church was renamed “SPRINGWATER”, reflecting the old spring and well that bubbles behind the church in Spring Wood and that has the inscription: ‘Whoever drinks of this water will thirst again, but whoever drinks of the water that I shall give him will never thirst’.
+Several years ago Peppard Congregational Church was renamed “SPRINGWATER,” reflecting the old spring and well that bubbles behind the church in Spring Wood and that has the inscription: ‘Whoever drinks of this water will thirst again, but whoever drinks of the water that I shall give him will never thirst.’
 John 4 v 13-14.
-And also, as a reminder that:-
+It also serves as a reminder that:-

 Whoever believes in Jesus, as the Bible has said, rivers of living water will flow from within them. – John 7:38

 And that the Lamb, who is at the centre of the throne, will be their shepherd; ‘he will lead them to springs of living water.’
 ‘And God will wipe away every tear from their eyes.” – Revelation 7:17